Grand Theft Attorneys in Okaloosa County

-Grand Theft, commonly referred to as Grand Larceny, is the unlawful theft of property valued at $300 or more.
+Grand Theft is the unlawful theft of property valued at $300 or more.
 All grand theft charges are felony offenses.
-If you have been accused of or grand theft in Okaloosa County, contact Flaherty Defense Firm today at (850) 243-6097.
 Grand theft is a crime of dishonesty, so an allegation comes with serious implications for your future.
-When you need an aggressive grand theft attorney in Okaloosa County, Tim Flaherty is here to help you.

 Grand theft is defined in Florida Statute 812.014 as: obtaining or endeavoring to obtain property from another person and depriving that person of their property.
 Grand theft is charged in degrees.
 The dollar amount of the alleged theft will dictate the degree and the potential sentence for the accusation.
 Florida Statute §812.014 breaks down grand theft as follows:

-- Property valued at more than $300 but less than $20,000; a will, firearm, or motor vehicle is considered Third Degree Grand Theft
+- Property valued at more than $750 but less than $20,000; a will; firearm or motor vehicle is considered Third Degree Grand Theft

 - Property valued at more than $20,000 but less than $100,000 is considered Second Degree Grand Theft